MGM OUTDOOR LIGHTING DESIGN

 Many home owners know the importance of exterior lighting.
 Applied the correct way, outdoor lighting can turn your yard into a high-end resort.
 It increases your pleasure of your house.
 In addition, it improves security.
 With exterior landscape lighting you have the power to turn a dark backyard into an entertainment zone.

 Discussions of lighting effects tend toward the abstract.
 A good way to judge the abilities of a lighting designer is by viewing some of the designer's completed projects after dark.
 A portfolio of projects photographed at night is also helpful but night photography can be misleading since film captures light differently than the eye.
 It is important to look at the outdoor lighting when driving through similar residential areas at night to note those effects that seem particularly suitable.

 The services of a landscape lighting design professional should be considered carefully.
 It is important to have confidence in a lighting designer's ability to meet the challenge of providing a lighting plan that acknowledges the unique qualities of the home and the landscaping.
 A good lighting system should demonstrate the designer's ability to achieve the lighting effects desired by the client while considering the issues of cost, equipment performance and site conditions.

-Glare from unshielded sources that detract from the intended effects
+-Glare from shielded sources that detract from the intended effects.

 Low voltage lighting is the best choice for residential outdoor lighting.
 The landscape evolves: plants mature, trees gain height and breadth, shrubbery beds are reconfigured.
 A lighting system must be flexible to encompass these changes.
 The minimal disruption of the initial installation and the ease with which changes are accomplished with a low voltage system are key factors in accommodating the slow-paced dynamic of the outdoor environment.
 Planning for the present includes planning for the future.